FIWARE-TMForum/Business-API-Ecosystem/doc/docker-guide.rst

                 - BAE_RSS_OAUTH_CONFIG_GRANTEDROLE=admin
                 - BAE_RSS_OAUTH_CONFIG_SELLERROLE=seller
                 - BAE_RSS_OAUTH_CONFIG_AGGREGATORROLE=Aggregator

     networks:
         main:
             external: true

 .. note::
     The previous example uses an external network called *main*, which need to exist.
 If you do not want to use such network just remove the network tags

-The different images provided can be configured in two different ways as it is done with the software.
-On the one hand, configuration parameters can be included as environment variables (as shown in the example).
-On the other hand, the different images can be configured by providing configuration files throught volumes.
+It can be seen that the different images can be configured using different environment variables.
 For details on the different configuration options, please refer to the `*Configuration Guide* <doc:configuration-guide>`__

 It can be seen that the different images used as part of the Business API Ecosystem provide several volumes.
-Following it is descrived the diffent options provided by each image.
+Following it is described the diffent options provided by each image.

 The **biz-ecosystem-logic-proxy** image defines 4 volumes.
 In particular:

-* */business-ecosystem-logic-proxy/etc*: When file configuration is used, this volume must include the `config.js` file with the software configuration
 * */business-ecosystem-logic-proxy/indexes*: This volume contains the indexes used by the Business API Ecosystem for searching
 * */business-ecosystem-logic-proxy/themes*: In this volume, it can be provided the themes that can be used to customize the web portal
 * */business-ecosystem-logic-proxy/static*: This volume includes the static files ready to be rendered including the selected theme and js files